Degree Requirements

 CJUS 7999: Graduate Residence

-A maximum of 6 hours of coursework where the grade is “B” or above may be transferred from another institution.
+A maximum of 9 hours of coursework where the grade is “B” or above may be transferred from another institution (only 6 may transfer as core classes).
 Such transfer courses are accepted at the discretion of the Graduate Committee and must be consistent with the student’s overall program.
-To receive credit for any courses taken at another institution, a student must complete a “Graduate Transfer Credit” form (found here) and have the request approved.
+To receive credit for any courses taken at another institution, a student must submit an academic petition (found here) and have the request approved.